BroseleyCameraClub/BroseleyCameraClub.github.io/Competition_Rules.md

 <ul>
 	<li>There is a maximum of two entries per member for both Monthly and Quarterly.</li>
 	<li>Members must be present to enter competitions.</li>
-	<li>Entries must be the members own work.</li>
+	<li>Entries must be the member's own work.</li>
 	<li>Size restrictions as above.</li>
-	<li>Entries must be titled clearly on the front base of the images, and name written on the rear of the image.</li>
+	<li>Entries must be titled clearly on the front base of the images, and author's name written on the rear of the image.</li>
 	<li>Entries must be handed to the Club Secretary at the beginning of the meeting</li>
 	<li>Judging is done by the attending members of the respective meeting.</li>
-	<li>Members vote for their opinion for 1st, 2nd and 3rd place, based on the following...</li>
+	<li>Members vote for 1st, 2nd and 3rd place, based on the following...</li>
 		<ul>
 			<li>If the image conveys the competition title</li>
 			<li>Technical Excellence based on</li>
 				<ul>
-					<li>Image Clarity</li>
 					<li>Sharpness</li>
 					<li>Exposure</li>
 					<li>Colour Correctness</li>